COVID-19 12 March, 2021 - New Zealand is at Alert Level 1.

 Q. If I have a dispute about building/replacing my boundary fence what can I do?

-Q. A tree on a neighbour's property is growing to high.
+Q. A tree on a neighbour's property is growing too high.
 Does the Council have a height restriction on trees on private property?

-- The Council has no height restrictions on trees either in the District Plan or in the Napier City Council consolidated By-laws.
+The Council has no height restrictions on trees either in the District Plan or in the By-laws.